 Firstly the correct spelling is Promethease not Prometheus as wrongly propagated by the lazy or uninformed.

 Promethease is an online literature retrieval system based on the wiki-styled data repository called SNPedia.
-It does not perform a raw data analysis as such.
+It does not perform raw data analysis as such.
 Though popular, it is often criticized to be too technical and difficult to read.
-You can check for sample report.
+You can take a look at Promethease’s sample report.

 How did Promethease gain popularity?

-It is now ranked among the best third party tools but criticized for its user-unfriendly interphase based on several user reviews.
-Some well-known competitors for this tool are Xcode Life, Codgen, Interpretive, Nutrahacker and GEDMatch (mostly for DNA matches across databases and ethnicity).
+It ranked among the best third-party tools but criticized for its user-unfriendly interphase based on several user reviews.
+Some well-known competitors for this tool are Xcode Life, Codgen, Interpretive, Nutrahacker, and GEDMatch (mostly for DNA matches across databases and ethnicity).

 What does Promethease provide?

-Promethease offers health reports based on 23andme, Ancestry DNA, Family Tree DNA and other ancestry raw DNA data providers for a price of $12.
+Promethease offered health reports based on 23andme, Ancestry DNA, Family Tree DNA, and other ancestry raw DNA data providers for a price of $12.
 Once you upload your DNA raw data you will get back your interpretation in about 20 minutes.

-On occasions, the report is offered for free or at a discount.
-Many users try the promethease reports due to the free/low cost aspect and its apparent accuracy due to its vast content.
-However, the report leaves individuals more confused than clear.
-If you want to convert your report to a more simplified version check here.
-Now let’s examine in detail.
+On occasions, the report was offered for free or at a discount.
+Many users tried the Promethease reports due to the free/low-cost aspect and its apparent accuracy due to its vast content.
+However, the report left individuals more confused than clear.
+So if you were a customer of Promethease and still cannot make heads or tails of the report, read on.

-What exactly do you get in a Prometheus report?
+What exactly do you get in a Promethease report?

-However, if you want organized information that you can use in specific aspects of daily life such as Nutrition, Fitness or Ancestry, etc., to enhance your health and wellbeing, then you may not find the promethease reports all that helpful.
-Prometheus’ emphasis largely seems to be the variety of different diseases that one can get.
+However, if you want organized information that you can use in specific aspects of daily life such as Nutrition, Fitness or Ancestry, etc., to enhance your health and wellbeing, then you may not find the Promethease reports all that helpful.
+Promethease’s emphasis largely seems to be the variety of different diseases that one can get.

 How to read Promethease results?

-Total number of entries in a typical Promethease report =approx. 25,000
+The total number of entries in a typical Promethease report = Approximately 25,000

 The “Summary” component of the Promethease report is where the information pertaining to your genotype is given.
 This column for the vast majority of the entries has information that will not be useful to most people.
 It contains terms like, common, normal, common/normal, average, common in affy and other terms that carry no useful information for the regular user.